ralayo-uz/barcelona-urban-mobility-graphql-api/README.md

 GraphQL API built using Apollo Server + Typescript that integrates information about the urban mobility services of the city of Barcelona.

-It provides information about bus stops and lines, metro stations/lines, and public bikes (Bicing) stations and availability.
+It provides information about bus stops and lines, and metro stations/lines.
 ## GraphQL Playground 🚀

 [Barcelona Urban Mobility GraphQL Playground](https://barcelona-urban-mobility-graphql-api.netlify.app/graphql)